insqu/sc/README.md

 ## Setting up Hardhat

-First we will initialise npm
+First we will initialise npm (npm is the default package manager for Node.js)
 ```sh
 $ npm init -y
 ```
 We should see an initialisation file\
 If we rerun the `ls` command, we should see that the directory contains the file `package.json`\

-We are going to the use Hardhat enviroment to build out smart contract\
+We are going to the use Hardhat enviroment to build our smart contract\
 In our terminal in the `sc` directory we can run:
 ```sh
 npm install --save-dev hardhat